WMOT: History

-Along with the reorganization, WMOT decided to make radical scheduling changes, notably discontinuing its exclusively jazz format to appeal to a wider audience in the Nashville market.
-In October 2009, WMOT added news and talk programming to the morning and afternoon "drive time" slots between 5 and 9 a.m. and 4 to 6 p.m. from the BBC and Public Radio International.
-However, after Nashville public radio outlet WPLN-FM discontinued classical music programming during the daytime on weekdays in 2009, WMOT decided in February 2011 to fill the void by replacing jazz with classical between 9 a.m. and 3 pm, formerly the hours when WPLN broadcast that format, to gain listeners seeking that format.
-WMOT also brought back, after many years' absence, National Public Radio's flagship program, All Things Considered, although it duplicated the program's carriage by WPLN (as did the NPR hourly news updates).
-ATC was dropped after the format change in 2016 (see below).
+In concert with the reorganization, WMOT discontinued its exclusively jazz format to appeal to a wider audience in the Nashville area.
+In October 2009, WMOT added news and talk radio programming to the morning and afternoon "drive time" slots (5 to 9 a.m. and 4 to 6 p.m.) from the BBC and Public Radio International.
+In 2009, the Nashville public radio outlet WPLN-FM discontinued its classical music programming.
+In February 2011, WMOT replaced jazz with classical music on weekdays.
+This mirrored WPLN's former broadcasting schedule and was an effort to gain listeners seeking that format.
+WMOT also brought back National Public Radio's flagship program, All Things Considered (ATC), after many years of absence.

-The situation among public broadcasters in the Nashville market became more complicated later that year when that WPLN's parent organization, Nashville Public Radio, acquired the Vanderbilt University student-run station WRVU in June, converting it into an all-classical format under the WFCL callsign, while the main WPLN signal became a full-time news-and-talk outlet.
-In November 2020, WFCL itself changed formats (and callsign to WNXP) to adult album alternative, intended partly to compete against the current WMOT format.
+Additional programming changes occurred among Nashville's public broadcasters when Nashville Public Radio acquired the Vanderbilt University student-run station WRVU.
+It was converted into an all-classical format under the WFCL callsign, while the main WPLN signal became a full-time news and talk radio outlet.
+In November 2020, WFCL also changed formats (and its callsign to WNXP) to adult album alternative, intended partly to compete against the current WMOT format.

-On August 26, 2016, it was announced that WMOT would switch to an Americana-based format on September 2, 2016, in partnership with the syndicated music program Music City Roots.
-College of Media and Entertainment Dean Ken Paulson explained that the new format was meant to "truly [reflect] both Nashville's musical past and present", adding that they wanted WMOT's content to "become more tightly integrated with our educational opportunities at the college".
-The previous jazz format moved to WMOT-HD2, simulcasting on 92.3 W222BZ in Bluhmtown, and later also 104.9 W285FB in Bellevue.
+WMOT adopted an Americana-based music format branded as "WMOT Roots Radio" on September 2, 2016, in partnership with the syndicated music program Music City Roots.
+Ken Paulson, Dean of the Scott Borchetta College of Media and Entertainment, explained that the new format was meant to "truly [reflect] both Nashville's musical past and present," adding that they wanted WMOT's content to "become more tightly integrated with [the] educational opportunities at the college."
+This ended WMOT's broadcasting of All Things Considered.
+The previous jazz-focused format moved to WMOT-HD2, simulcasting on 92.3 W222BZ in the rural Bluhmtown region of Smithville, and later also on 104.9 W285FB in Bellevue.
 Music City Roots ended its programming in 2017 and its involvement with WMOT soon after.